Nokia 3210: Reception

 A combination of cutting-edge features, such as internal antennas and T9 text entry, ensured the 3210's huge commercial success.
 Much of the phone's success can also be attributed to an advertising campaign aimed predominantly at young people, a first in the mobile phone industry.
 The inclusion of three games, changeable "Xpress-on" covers (as seen on the previous Nokia 5110), an internal antenna, customizable ringtones, and competitive prices contributed to the handset's massive popularity among those aged 15–25.

-With 160 million units sold, the 3210 is one of the most popular and successful phones in history.
+With 160 million units sold, the 3210 is one of the most successful phones in history.
 It is considered one of the most significant handsets Nokia ever developed.

 Revival

 In 2024, HMD Global released a new phone inspired by the Nokia 3210 as part of the Nokia Originals line.